-3.1.
-Treaties
+3.1 Treaties

-3.1.1.
-ILO C169
+3.1.1 ILO C169

-The ILO Indigenous and Tribal Peoples Convention, 1989 No. 169 ('ILO C169')16 provides generally for tribal and indigenous peoples' 'right to decide their own priorities for the process of development as it affects their lives, beliefs, institutions and spiritual well-being and the lands they occupy or otherwise use, and to exercise control, to the extent possible, over their own economic, social and cultural development'.17 It obliges State parties to 'consult the peoples concerned, through appropriate procedures and in particular through their representative institutions, whenever consideration is being given to legislative or administrative measures which may affect them directly', which consultation 'shall be undertaken, in good faith and in a form appropriate to the circumstances, with the objective of achieving agreement or consent to the proposed measures'.18 It also specifically prohibits the removal of these peoples from the lands they occupy unless it is 'considered necessary as an exceptional measure' and 'only with their free and informed consent'.19 If such consent 'cannot be obtained, such relocation shall take place only following appropriate, which provide the opportunity for effective representation of the peoples concerned.'20
+The ILO Indigenous and Tribal Peoples Convention, 1989 No. 169 ('ILO C169')16 provides generally for tribal and indigenous peoples' 'right to decide their own priorities for the process of development as it affects their lives, beliefs, institutions and spiritual well-being and the lands they occupy or otherwise use, and to exercise control, to the extent possible, over their own economic, social and cultural development'.17 It obliges State parties to 'consult the peoples concerned, through appropriate procedures and in particular through their representative institutions, whenever consideration is being given to legislative or administrative measures which may affect them directly', which consultation 'shall be undertaken, in good faith and in a form appropriate to the circumstances, with the objective of achieving agreement or consent to the proposed measures'.18 It also specifically prohibits the removal of these peoples from the lands they occupy unless it is 'considered necessary as an exceptional measure' and 'only with their free and informed consent'.19 If such consent 'cannot be obtained, such relocation shall take place only following appropriate procedures established by national laws and regulations, including public inquiries where appropriate, which provide the opportunity for effective representation of the peoples concerned.'20

-The impact of ILO C169 on OBOR projects is currently limited for only one out of the 68 OBOR countries21 has ratified it (Nepal).
+The impact of 1LO C169 on OBOR projects is currently limited for only one out of the 68 OBOR countries21 has ratified it (Nepal).